JGoyd/Apple-Silicon-A17-Flaw/A17 Flaw .md

 ## Proof of Concept

-The following logs were captured via serial and system interfaces from the affected device running iBoot 11881.80.57 and iOS 18.3 beta:
+The following logs were captured via serial and system interfaces from the affected device running iBoot 11881.80.57:

 ```log
 aoprose: PRRose::setStateFromUnknownToHost: FWState::SecureROM